landaudiogo/cc-assignment-2023/DEMO-INSTRUCTIONS.md

-To get your setup ready for the demo, there are a few changes you will have to make to your infrastructure to make sure we correctly evaluate your setup:
+Follow these steps to prepare your setup for the demo:

 1. The first change involves how you notify the `notifications-service`.